Caelanrw/MoleculeDatabase/README.md

 Link to a folder containing all testing code utilized to observe the correctness of your code: None

 # Work Breakdown
 Hyunsoo Kim implemented the Main.java, the MoleculeDatabase.java, and the ProteinFactory.java.
-Hyunsoo helped discover useful PubChem APIs and put together testing and benchmarking suite, and also contributed to the README.md file.
+In addition, Hyunsoo worked to implement a partitioned database scheme with manual memory management,  Hyunsoo helped discover useful PubChem APIs and put together testing and benchmarking suite, and also contributed to the README.md file.

 Caelan Wong implemented the mostSimilar() method in Molecule.java and MoleculeDatabase.java to run whenever findMolecule() returns null.
 Also, Caelan helped with the early implementation of the addMolecule() method and created the PeriodicTable.java enum.
 In addition, Caelan implemented the deleteMolecule() function in the GUI and command line interface.
 Lastly, Caelan helped with the README.md.